mperry68/InfradevConsultingWebsite/docs/resources/what-is-geo.md

 ---

-**Ready to optimize your content for generative AI systems?** Contact InfraDev Consulting to learn how our GEO services can help your business become part of the AI knowledge base.
+**Ready to optimize your content for generative AI systems?** Contact InfraDev to learn how our GEO services can help your business become part of the AI knowledge base.